-- Policy Analyst: Create policies & strategies, evaluate the feasibility & effectiveness of programs, predict outcomes, and share info with the public and decision-makers.
+- Policy Analyst: Create policies and strategies, evaluate the feasibility and effectiveness of programs, predict outcomes, and share info with the public and decision-makers.

 - Financial Analyst: Analyze financial data, identify trends, assess risks, develop financial forecasts, and project earnings.

 - Urban and Regional Planner/City Planner: Develop short-term and long-term plans for land use, communities, and smart cities.

 - Management Consultant/Analyst: Analyze the structure, efficiency, and financial performance of an organization or project in order to suggest improvements.